WhiteCoreSim/WhiteCore-Optional-Modules/README.md

 WhiteCore-Optional-Modules
 ==========================

-Repository Optional Modules for WhiteCore
+This is the Optional Modules Repository for WhiteCore